The uncomfortable truth in China's property market

 Typical is Daxing, an hour’s subway ride south of the city centre where apartment blocks are being built over former watermelon farms.
 Prices are soaring.

-Apartments in the Gold Fragrance Town compound sold for 11,000 yuan per square meter in 2010 after developers bought the land for 4,675 yuan in 2007, public records show.
+Apartments in the Gold Fragrance Town compound sold for 11,000 yuan per square metre in 2010 after developers bought the land for 4,675 yuan in 2007, public records show.

 Since then, prices have doubled.
-Apartments launched this month in the nearby Prosperous and Happy Spring estate, a joint development between Poly Real Estate (600048.SS) and Beijing Capital Development Co Ltd (600376.SS), are going for 23,000 yuan per square meter.
-The developers bought the land in September 2012 for 7,070 yuan per square meter, public records show.
+Apartments launched this month in the nearby Prosperous and Happy Spring estate, a joint development between Poly Real Estate and Beijing Capital Development Co Ltd, are going for 23,000 yuan per square metre.
+The developers bought the land in September 2012 for 7,070 yuan per square metre, public records show.

 Prices could double again.
-Poly and Beijing Capital jointly bought land in south Daxing in May at a record price of 18,870 yuan per square meter, Chinese newspaper Securities Daily said.
+Poly and Beijing Capital jointly bought land in south Daxing in May at a record price of 18,870 yuan per square metre, Chinese newspaper Securities Daily said.

 Land prices are also rising elsewhere.